redhat-cip/dci-openshift-agent/README.md

 ## Keep the DCI OCP Agent Updated

-It is recommended to keep the Jumpbox server updated, enable dnf-automatic updates to make sure system is using latest dci-openshift-agent
+It is recommended to keep the Jumphost server updated, enable dnf-automatic updates to make sure system is using latest dci-openshift-agent

 Install dnf-automatic